I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

-23: Bull's eye
+23: Bull's Eye

 "I can't believe I agreed to this shit," Shego muttered while smoothing out one of her favorite forest green shirts.
 The top flattered her form, but not as much as many of her other shirts.
-She was standing in the bedroom, staring into the closet, trying to figure out what pants or skirt to put on with her top.
+She stood in the bedroom, staring into the closet, trying to figure out what pants or skirt to put on with her top.